AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 something could "potentially" be applied in practice.

-we monitor the behavior (and thus possible singularities) of an
+behavior (and thus possible singularities) of some field.

-array.
-Here, the space-time metric is the same field whose
+Here, the space-time metric is the same field whose singularities

-much deeper implications than the singularity eg. in clasical electrodynamics.
+implications than the singularity eg. in clasical electrodynamics.
+In space-time

-In space-time singularity, where regular space and time cease to
+singularity, where regular space and time cease to exist, all

-exist, all physical laws lose their validity, because all
+physical laws lose their validity, because all existing physical

-existing physical laws are formulated on the basis of classical
+laws are formulated on the basis of classical space and time.

 *) This is the case in STR